GBernhard/graspit_python_interface/README.md

 1. Prerequisites:
 - Swig: This interface was built and tested with swig version 3.0.
 - Python: This interface was used in Python Version 2.7.
 The Python environment is defined in PY_INCLUDE in the Makefile.
+The header files and static libraries for python dev must be installed.
 - Make: This interface was built using Make utility.
 - Ubuntu: This interface was built on Ubuntu 16.04
 - GraspIt!: While building, the shared library of GraspIt! is linked.
 It is necessary, to build GraspIt! before using this interface.
 For installing GraspIt! see the installation instructions at http://graspit-simulator.github.io/.